rob-myers/rob-myers.github.io/articles/tech-1.md

 Usually one would _trigger a re-render_, so that _PanZoom_ returns `<svg/>` with the updated viewBox, and the DOM-diffing algorithm does the update.
 But how do we trigger a re-render?

+### Internal state via `useState`

-A React function component is rendered if an ancestor is (modulo React.memo), or if its internal state changes.
+A React function component is rendered whenever an ancestor is (modulo React.memo), or if its internal state changes.
 Internal state is represented using the [React.useState hook](https://reactjs.org/docs/hooks-state.html) e.g.

 > `const [value, setValue] = React.useState(() => initialValue);`

 These declarations cannot be nested, must occur at the "top-level" of the React function component, and must always execute in the same order.
 This induces a [well-defined association](https://github.com/preactjs/preact/blob/98f130ee8695c2b4f7535205ddf02168192cdcac/hooks/src/index.js#L109 "@new-tab") with their enclosing component.
 To change state we execute `setValue(nextValue)` e.g. in response to a click.
 If `nextValue` differs from `value`, the function `setValue` causes the component to re-render where now `React.setState(...)[0]` has the new value.
-This propagation of internal state is possible because hooks must always execute in the same order.
+This propagation of internal state is possible because a component's hooks must always execute in the same order.

+### Avoiding React Renders

 In _panzoom/PanZoom.jsx_, `value` corresponds to `state` but there is no correspondent of `setValue`.
 Why?